 The school has great traditions – in sport, in Cadets…

 It even has Australia’s oldest Marian Procession – it’s been running for over 100 years.
 The Old Boys’ Union sponsors reunions and runs a website that keeps people in touch.
-We have amazing graduates in every field – I guess the most well-known right now is the Governor-General, Sir Peter Cosgrove.
+We have amazing graduates in every field.
+I guess one of the most well-known in recent years is former Governor-General of Australia, Sir Peter Cosgrove.